Nõmme Kalju FC: Stadium

-Hiiu Stadium

 Hiiu Stadium has been the traditional home ground of Nõmme Kalju since its opening in 1936 until the club's dissolution in 1944 due to the Soviet occupation of Estonia, and again since the club's re-establishment in 1997.
+The construction of the stadium was carried out largely by Nõmme Kalju footballers themselves in the 1930s.
 Located approximately 8 km southwest of the Tallinn city centre and in the district of Nõmme, it has an artificial turf surface and has undergone several renovation periods, most recently in 2023–2024.